krishananth99/-Missed-Better-Passes-Feasible-xT-Decision-Maps/README.md

 This project uses **Metrica Sports Free Sample Dataset 1**, available on their [GitHub repository](https://github.com/metrica-sports).
 Files were uploaded to Google Drive and accessed in Google Colab.
 No other external datasets or paid sources were used.

+## Credits

+- xT (Expected Threat) concept popularized by Karun Singh (Friends of Tracking).
+- socceraction: Open-source library that implements xThreat and soccer analytics tooling.
+- mplsoccer by Andrew Rowlinson: pitch plotting utilities and tutorials used as inspiration for the xT workflow.
+- StatsBomb Open Data & statsbombpy (if you use their datasets).
+- Community research on xPass, pitch control, and receiver accessibility which this feasibility framework is designed to incorporate.